Rakibul-Islam-Nahim/to_do_flutter/README.md

 ## Usage
 This app is build for practice purpose only.
 So it may not provide you a better user experience.
 But this will help the Developer To build a Simple ToDo app more effectively.

-## License
-This project does not contain any copyright license.

 ## Contact
 <ul>
   <li>